Paediatric Dermatologists London and Essex

 Eczema

-Eczema is a very common skin condition and treatment will depend on the specific child and severity of the condition.
-Eczema can be treated in a number of ways including moisturisers, topical steroid creams, antibiotics and dressings.
-You may be advised to help your child avoid certain allergens that might be causing eczema flare-ups.
+Eczema is a common skin condition and treatment will depend on the child and the severity of the condition.
+We can treat eczema in numerous ways, including moisturisers, topical steroid creams, antibiotics and dressings.
+We may also advise helping your child avoid specific allergens that might contribute towards eczema flare-ups.

 Consultation and diagnosis

-Your child’s initial consultation with a paediatric dermatologist will usually last around 30 minutes.
-During this time, you will be expected to stay with your child as a chaperone.
+Your child’s initial consultation with our paediatric dermatologist usually lasts around 30 minutes.
+We expect you to stay with your child as a chaperone during the consultation.

-Following the examination, we will discuss with you the likely diagnosis and put forward a treatment plan.
-Your doctor will aim to arm you with a toolbox to help administer treatment for their child, providing easy to digest instructions and information leaflets about the condition.
-Your child may at this point be referred to a relevant specialist, for example an allergy specialist
+Following the examination, we will discuss the likely diagnosis and suggest a treatment plan.
+We’ll aim to arm you with a toolbox to help administer treatment for your child, providing easy-to-digest instructions and information leaflets about the condition.

-Your doctor will arrange an appropriate time for a follow-up consultation to make sure the treatment is working, and to make any necessary adjustments.
+Your doctor will arrange an appropriate follow-up consultation to make sure the treatment works and make any necessary adjustments.

 Consultation and diagnosis